theapache64/stackzy/README.md

   as the backend, thanks to [Retrosheet](https://github.com/theapache64/retrosheet)

 - The initial name of Stackzy was `Which Stack`
-- Stackzy uses a gloabl caching mechanism, which works as a centralized caching system.
+- Stackzy uses a global caching mechanism, which works as a centralized caching system.
 Means, if **someone** decompiled `WhatsApp`, the next time you try to find the stack, it won't be decompiled and the result will be served from the cache.